Tamale trouble? How inflation, staffing is impacting a holiday tradition

 “Inflation is definitely driven up the cost of a lot of our raw product,” said Herlinda Lopez-Wood, co-owner of Delicious Tamales.
 “Things we use in our production — corn, corn husk foil — you name it, it’s gone up.”

 It’s made the holidays more stressful, she said.
-So, delicious tamales has had to shop around for different vendors, and slightly raise prices by a couple bucks.
+So, Delicious Tamales has had to shop around for different vendors and slightly raise prices by a couple of bucks.

 Staffing is also a problem.